Moïse Tshombe: President of Katanga

-Lumumba's government was dissolved, and Lumumba taken prisoner by Mobutu and detained at Camp Hardy in Thysville.
+Lumumba's government was dissolved, and Lumumba taken prisoner by commander of the army, General Joseph Mobutu and detained at Camp Hardy in Thysville.
 Harold Charles d'Aspremont Lynden (Belgian minister for African Affairs) sent a highly confidential telegram on 16 January 1961 to the government in Léopoldville (President Joseph Kasa-Vubu and Mobutu) to send Lumumba to Katanga.
 That would have stemmed from Lumumba's increasing popularity among soldiers, who might release him.
 Meanwhile, soldier mutinies and unrest increased by the day, at Prison Camp Hardy in Thysville.
 The telegram has still not been shown to exist.

 Whilst being flown in a Sabena Douglas DC-4 plane to Katanga, Lumumba was beaten by the Congolese soldiers escorting him.
 In custody in Katanga, Lumumba was visited by Katangese notables and Belgian officers, who included Tshombe, Godefroid Munongo, Kibwe, Kitenge, Grandelet, Son, Gat, Huyghé, Tignée, Verscheure, Segers and Rougefort.
 Lumumba's execution, on 17 January, was carried out by a firing squad led by a Belgian mercenary, Julien Gat.

 In September 1961, the United Nations launched Operation Morthor with the aim of reintegrating Katanga into the Congo, causing Tshombe to flee into Northern Rhodesia for a time.
 However, the Katangese gendarmerie proved to be tougher than expected and in the siege of Jadotville, Irish troops serving under the United Nations flag were forced to surrender.
-The United Nations secretary-general, Dag Hammarskjöld, flew to meet Tshombe to discuss a ceasefire.
-After the meeting, Hammarskjöld, was killed in an airplane crash.
+Hammarskjöld, flew to meet Tshombe to discuss a ceasefire.
+After the meeting, Hammarskjöld was killed in an airplane crash.

-Tshombe become an iconic figure for American conservatives in the 1960s who saw him as an acceptable African leader.
+Tshombe become an iconic figure for American conservatives in the 1960s, who saw him as an acceptable African leader.
 The American historian Kyle Burke wrote: "To them [American conservatives], Tshombe represented a comfortable kind of decolonization, in which elite Africans would manage the transition from colony to nation without altering the existing racial, political and economic order, thereby ensuring that communists would not gain a foothold in these countries".
 American conservatives presented the Belgian Congo as a place of racial harmony, which Tshombe had tried to preserve.

-The principle lobbying group for Tshombe was the American Committee for Aid to Katangan Freedom Fighters that portrayed the United Nations as a communist-dominated organization that was seeking to crush Katanga to achieve Soviet foreign policy goals in Africa.
+The principal lobbying group for Tshombe was the American Committee for Aid to Katangan Freedom Fighters that portrayed the United Nations as a communist-dominated organization that was seeking to crush Katanga to achieve Soviet foreign policy goals in Africa.
 The support for Tshombe was at least in part related to American domestic politics as the Kennedy administration supported the United Nations against Katanga and the support for Tshombe in the United States came mostly from conservative Republicans and Democrats, who used Kennedy's opposition to Tshombe to argue that he was "soft on communism".
 By contrast, Afro-Americans loathed Tshombe, seeing him as an "Uncle Tom" figure, a black man who was submissive and docile towards whites.